 Take Care of Yourself

-Burnout is common among caregivers, so it’s important to learn the signs of burnout.
+Stroke caregiver burnout is common, so it’s important to learn the signs of burnout.
 Be sure to take time for yourself to recharge, as you need to maintain your mental and physical health to maintain effective care for your loved one or client.
-Click here to learn how to better manage the stressors that come with caring for others.
+Check out our other post on how to better manage the stressors that come with caring for others.

 How JEVS Helps In-Home Caregivers With Stroke Clients

 At JEVS, we strive to provide our caregivers with the tools, resources, and support they need to provide the best care possible for their clients.
-We know the stroke recovery process is long and complex.
+The stroke recovery process is long and complex.
 We work with you throughout the process to make sure you meet both you and your client’s needs.
-We stand by our caregivers to ensure they aren’t alone, and we aim to support them with the necessary training and support they need.
+We stand by our caregivers to ensure they aren’t alone.
+Our aim is to support them with the necessary training and support they need.